 Detoxing When Suffering From An Alcohol Addiction

-Alcoholism often brings with it sever withdrawal.
+Alcoholism often brings with it severe withdrawal.
 Symptoms occur most often in older adults who have drunk heavily for years, though they can also occur in anyone who drinks heavily when they decide to stop suddenly.

 When a person drinks alcohol, the body works harder to keep the brain alert so the nerves can send messages.
 If the level of alcohol in the blood suddenly drops during alcohol detox, the body continues to stay in the keyed-up state which causes the withdrawal symptoms.